 Turning Points for Nations in Crisis

-In his earlier blockbusters Guns, Germs, and Steel and Collapse, Jared Diamond transformed our understanding of what makes civilizations rise, thrive, or fall.
-Now with Upheaval, he shows how successful nations recover from crisis through selective change—a coping mechanism more commonly associated with personal trauma.
+In his blockbusters Guns, Germs, and Steel and Collapse, Jared Diamond transformed our understanding of what makes civilizations rise, thrive, or fall.
+Now in Upheaval—which debuted on the New York Times bestseller list—he shows how successful nations recover from crisis through selective change: a coping mechanism more commonly associated with personal trauma.
 His keynotes take audiences on a journey through some of the most profound evolutionary questions of our time: why do some societies prosper while others die?
 And what can we learn from the collective history of every human society?
 Focusing on how we can improve contemporary society by learning from the past, Diamond’s message is both urgent and persuasive.

 “A riveting and illuminating tour of how nations deal with crises - which might hopefully help humanity as a whole deal with our present global crisis.”— Yuval Noah Harari, author of Sapiens, on Upheaval